Physics with Daniel • Math, Science, and Test Prep Tutoring

 Sessions can be scheduled weekly, as needed, or before major tests.

 Payment is due at the time of each session unless another arrangement has been made in advance.
 Zelle is preferred.
-Venmo, Cash App, Apple Cash, and cash are also accepted.
+Venmo, Cash App, and cash are also accepted.

 Why 45° Goes Farthest

 This lesson builds the range formula one piece at a time.
-First, see how the launch velocity splits into horizontal and vertical parts.
-Then connect time in the air to vertical velocity.
-Finally, launch the projectile and watch the range graph form.
+The angle control in the launch activity also updates the velocity triangle and time in the air.

 Step 1